-- Making it a policy to never enter the plenum where UV-C lamps are active.
-If it is absolutely necessary, wear personal protective equipment including UV safety goggles, UV face shields, long-sleeved, tightly-woven clothing that covers much of the body and gloves.
+- Never enter the plenum where UV-C lamps are active.
+If absolutely necessary, personal protective equipment (PPE) should be worn, including UV safety goggles, UV face shields, long-sleeved, tightly woven clothing that covers much of the body, and gloves.

 As an added value, UV-C’s ability to constantly clean the interior workings of the AHU can extend the equipment’s life for prolonged savings.
 Biofilms on coil fins hamper their ability to remove heat from the air.
 If mechanical cleanings are incomplete or ignored, up to 25 percent of cooling capacity can be lost in as little as five years.

-When used correctly, UV lighting in HVAC systems and/or the upper air can do much to save energy, raise HVAC/R efficiency, reduce maintenance and boost indoor air quality.
+When used correctly, UV lighting in HVAC systems and/or the upper air can save energy, raise HVACR efficiency, reduce maintenance and boost indoor air quality.